vtex/profile-form/README.md

 This component takes in a profile object and a set of rules and prepares the data for displaying.
 Its main advantages are handling the translation of the labels and informing which fields should be hidden, but it also does some parsing logic such as translating gender and masking phone.

 `ProfileSummary` renders nothing by itself.
 The data is served as a render prop, and the host app must display it as desired.
-An object is passed with two properties: `personalData` and `businessData`, where each of these is an object with the keys being the field names (such as `firstName` or `homePhone` for `personalData`) and the value being an object containing useful information for displaying each field:
+An object is passed with three properties: `isCorporate`, a boolean value indicating if the profile represents a corporation, and `personalData` and `businessData`, where each of these is an object with the keys being the field names (such as `firstName` or `homePhone` for `personalData`) and the value being an object containing useful information for displaying each field:

 - `label`: the field label, already translated.
 - `value`: the value obtained from the `profile` prop, masked if necessary